brian-team/brian2/docs_sphinx/developer/GSL.rst

 Translation of equations to abstract code
 +++++++++++++++++++++++++++++++++++++++++

-The first part of Brian's codegeneration is the translation of equations to what we call 'abstract code'.
+The first part of Brian's code generation is the translation of equations to what we call 'abstract code'.
 In the case of Brian's stateupdaters so far, this abstract code describes the calculations that need to be done to update differential variables depending on their equations as is explained in the section on :doc:`../advanced/state_update`.